RECOMMENDED: Find the perfect business for you with our Business Ideas Tool.

 - Register for taxes.
 You will need to register for a variety of state and federal taxes before you can open for business.

 - Open a business bank account.
-A dedicated checking account for your midwifery business business keeps your finances organized and makes your business appear more professional to your customers.
+A dedicated checking account for your midwifery business keeps your finances organized and makes your business appear more professional to your customers.

 - Set up business accounting.
 Recording your various expenses and sources of income is critical to understanding the financial performance of your business.
 Keeping accurate and detailed accounts also greatly simplifies your annual tax filing.